henrique-ft/entrance/README.md

 ![License](https://img.shields.io/github/license/henriquefernandez/entrance?style=flat-square)
 ![Code Size](https://img.shields.io/github/languages/code-size/henriquefernandez/entrance?style=flat-square)

-Modules and functions to make authentication with *Plug / Phoenix* and *Ecto* easy without tons of configuration or boxing users into rigid and bloated framework.
+Modules and functions to make authentication with *Plug / Phoenix* and *Ecto* easy without tons of configuration or boxing users into rigid framework.

 The primary goal of *Entrance* is to build an opinionated interface and easy to use *API* on top of flexible modules that can also be used directly.